Everything you need to know to be an informed voter.

 5. The League reserves the right to cancel the forum if circumstances warrant.

-6. Candidates will be sent a copy of these policies when they are invited to participate in the forum.
-Any subsequent changes to the program format will be communicated to candidates prior to the program.
+6. Candidates will be sent copies of these policies when they are invited to participate in the forum.
+Any subsequent changes to the program format will be communicated to the candidates prior to the program.

 Glenville Town Board meets the 1st and 3rd Wednesdays at the Municipal Center, 7:30 p.m.